• Skip to primary navigation

 Or more specifically, is there anything better than spending 10 minutes tossing things into a slow cooker, pushing the button, and realizing 8 hours later that yes, DINNER IS ALREADY COOKED?

-I’m going to go with no, there is nothing better, at least when it comes to suppertime on a chilly January evening.
+I’m going to go with no, there is nothing better.
 Especially when there is tender, cheesy tortellini involved.

 This is basically a super-charged version of chicken noodle soup, with some tomato and spinach included so we can all get our veggies, and a sprinkle of Parmesan cheese on top for just a little extra cheesiness.